-I am an Independent Financial Adviser based in London – both the City and South East London.
-I am also a Chartered Financial Planner which is a widely accepted "gold standard” for financial advisers in the United Kingdom.
+I am an Independent Financial Advisor based in London – my office is based in the City, I live in South East London & I serve clients from all over London.
+I am a Chartered Financial Planner which is a widely accepted "gold standard” for financial advisers in the United Kingdom.

 I enjoy listening wholeheartedly to what is important to my clients so I can help design a solution to meet their deeper (financial) needs - be it financial independence, integrity, safety & security or any other.
 A successful financial plan helps you live your values.
 Does yours?

 My clients include working professionals that want to delegate their investment management, retired or semi-retired individuals who want to enjoy financial freedom with an income-focused portfolio or who want help with pension drawdown.
 A generous percentage of my client base tends to be women who enjoy the connection & working with a female financial adviser.

 Top desires of my clients include wanting to feel more confident, in control of their investments & retirement plans.
 Also, to delegate the management of their finances to a professional, so they can spend more time focusing on their job and family.
 Since I specialise in ethical investing, some clients primary motivation is to build an investment portfolio in line with their core values.

 Besides investment advice, I care deeply about liberating people to have clarity & freedom in their relationship with money (and life).
 You can check out past issues of my monthly 'Conscious Money' newsletter here & subscribe if you feel inspired by it.

 From time to time, I run workshops on financial literacy and offer spaces for people to explore more about their own relationship with money.
 I can also talk non-stop about Nonviolent Communication.
 Don't try me on that last one!